recmera/hawlaha/README.md

 # Hawlaha
-A mobile application to organize my daily tasks without publicity
+A mobile application to organize my daily tasks without any publicity